jevi-me/heat-templates/README.md

 ## Usage
 ### 1. Create a Keypair
-`Key pairs are ssh credentials which are injected into images when they are launched.
+_Key pairs are ssh credentials which are injected into images when they are launched.
 Creating a new key pair registers the public key and downloads the private key (a .pem file).
-Protect and use the key as you would any normal ssh private key.`
+Protect and use the key as you would any normal ssh private key._

-a.
-Navigate to  Compute > Access & Security > Key Pairs > Create Key Pair
+* Navigate to  Compute > Access & Security > Key Pairs > Create Key Pair

-b.
-Provide a name for the key and download and save the .pem file to the .ssh folder on your local machine.
-Change the permission of the file to 600. (chmod 600 ____.pem)
+* Provide a name for the key and download and save the .pem file to the .ssh folder on your local machine.
+Change the permission of the file to 600. (`chmod 600 ____.pem`)

 ### 2. Get the parameters from your Openstack Project